joshday/HexEarth.jl/docs/src/rasters.md

 # Rasters to Cells

 - For rasters, `cells` returns `Dict{Cell, Vector{T}}` where `T` is the eltype of the raster.
+- By default, `missing` values from the raster will not be included.
+Use `dropmissing=false` to include them.

 ```@example geom
 using HexEarth, GeoMakie, CairoMakie, Rasters, RasterDataSources, ArchGDAL